cdholmes/acgc-python/README.md

 - modetools
 Visualization of eigenmode systems
 - nctools.py
-High-level functions for reading and writing netCDF files
+High-level functions for reading and writing netCDF files.
+Legacy code. write_geo_nc is still useful for concisely creating netCDF files, but xarray is better for reading netCDF.
 - solar
 Solar zenith angle, declination, equation of time
 - time_tools
-Functions for calculating with dates. e.g. converting dates to fractional years
+Functions for calculating with dates. e.g. converting dates to fractional years.
+Legacy code.
+Use pandas.Timestamps or similar for new projects.

 ## Demos
 The [`demo`](./demo/) folder contains examples of how to accomplish common data analysis and visualization tasks, including using many of the functions within the `acgc` library.